AshutoshKuinkel/AshutoshKuinkel/README.md

 ### 🚀 Projects Showcase
 Here are some projects I'm proud of:

-- [inQuis Job Portal](https://github.com/AshutoshKuinkel/inQuis-Job-Portal) – Full-stack project using Node, Express, MongoDB, and React. **{Adding Stripe payment feature}**
+- [inQuis Job Portal](https://github.com/AshutoshKuinkel/inQuis-Job-Portal) – Full-stack project using Node, Express, MongoDB, and React + SBERT/gemini for resume scoring. **{Adding more features soon}**

 ---